Weaving the code for Apollo 11

 The original moonshot

 Raytheon's previous experience on the U.S. Navy's Polaris ballistic missile program informed its approach to building the Apollo spacecraft computers.
 Like its descendant, the Apollo Guidance Computer, the Polaris guidance system had to be small, accurate and absolutely reliable.
-Designers had made the critical decision to build a digital, rather than analog, computer for Polaris, a decision that carried forward to Apollo.
+Designers had made the critical decision to build a digital, rather than analog, computer for Polaris, a decision that carried forward to the Apollo 11 moon landing.

 It was during the development of Polaris that "a positive working relationship was established between laboratory designers and Raytheon personnel," wrote MIT's Eldon Hall, who led the Apollo Guidance Computer design team, in a history of the project.